Johnny-Wish/keyword-extraction-chinese/README.md

 ### Data

-There have been 3 demo documents under the directory `dataset/corpus`, which are used for debugging.
+There are 3 demo documents under the directory `dataset/corpus`, which have been used for debugging.

 If more data (documents) are needed, place each document under `dataset/corpus`.
-Make sure all documents are encoded in `UTF-8` format and has a `.txt` extension.
+Make sure each documents is encoded in `UTF-8` format (rather than `GBK`/`GB18030`) and has a `.txt` extension.

 ### Platform